 Display File Systems By Specifying Memory Block Size with df

-Default block size is set to 1KB as we seen before.
+The default block size is set to 1KB as we have seen before.
 We can change this size whatever we want.
 Here we change to it 100 with -B option.

 $ df -B 100